-Whisk confectioners' sugar, 1/4 cup sprinkles, 3 tablespoons milk, lemon juice, 1 teaspoon vanilla extract, and 1 pinch salt together in a bowl to make a smooth glaze.
+- Whisk confectioners' sugar, 1/4 cup sprinkles, 3 tablespoons milk, lemon juice, 1 teaspoon vanilla extract, and 1 pinch salt together in a bowl to make a smooth glaze.

-Whisk flour, brown sugar, baking powder, and 3/4 teaspoon salt together in a large bowl.
+- Whisk flour, brown sugar, baking powder, and 3/4 teaspoon salt together in a large bowl.

-Combine 1 cup milk, egg, and 1 teaspoon vanilla extract in a small bowl.
+- Combine 1 cup milk, egg, and 1 teaspoon vanilla extract in a small bowl.
 Stir into the flour mixture.
 Add melted butter and 1/4 cup sprinkles; mix until a soft dough forms.

-Heat at least 2 inches of oil in a large pot to 350 degrees F (175 degrees C).
+- Heat at least 2 inches of oil in a large pot to 350 degrees F (175 degrees C).
 Line a baking sheet or wire rack with paper towels.

-Scoop a few tablespoons of dough into the hot oil using a small ice cream scoop.
+- Scoop a few tablespoons of dough into the hot oil using a small ice cream scoop.
 Fry donut holes until golden brown, about 1 minute per side.
 Transfer donut holes to the paper towels using a slotted spoon; let drain and cool slightly.
 Repeat with remaining dough.

-Place a wire rack on a baking sheet.
+- Place a wire rack on a baking sheet.
 Dip one donut hole at a time into the glaze and place on the wire rack; allow excess glaze to drip off before serving.

-Substitute seeds from 1/2 vanilla bean for the vanilla extract in the glaze if preferred.
+- Substitute seeds from 1/2 vanilla bean for the vanilla extract in the glaze if preferred.

-We have determined the nutritional value of oil for frying based on a retention value of 10% after cooking.
+- We have determined the nutritional value of oil for frying based on a retention value of 10% after cooking.
 Amount will vary depending on cooking time and temperature, ingredient density, and specific type of oil used.

-Aluminum foil helps keep food moist, ensures it cooks evenly, keeps leftovers fresh, and makes clean-up easy.
+- Reynolds® Aluminum foil can be used to keep food moist, cook it evenly, and make clean-up easier.

 Per Serving: 107 calories; 4.7 15.3 1.2 9 111 Full nutrition